-- Work with landlords, letting agents and private tenants in helping them understand their rights and responsibilities, using enforcement powers as a last resort if proactive work with landlords is unsuccessful. - Ensure that rented homes meet statutory Minimum Energy Efficiency Standards, for the benefit of tenants and to help meet council objectives around reducing carbon emissions. - Prioritise the proactive identification of Houses in Multiple Occupation (HMOs) which require licensing, particularly in Cambridge where they form a major part of the housing market.
+- Work with landlords, letting agents and private tenants in helping them understand their rights and responsibilities. - Ensure that rented homes meet statutory Minimum Energy Efficiency Standards, for the benefit of tenants and to help meet council objectives around reducing carbon emissions. - Prioritise the proactive identification of Houses in Multiple Occupation (HMOs) which require licensing, particularly in Cambridge where they form a major part of the housing market.